 Right Next to the Bridge Looking towards Les Invalides

-Instagrammers and Influencers
+Instagrammers & Influencers

 I find instagrammers and "influencers" to be fun to photograph.
 They actually put in so much work into taking photos.
 They often have multiple outfit changes and really make an effort.